tkarzewski/profile/README.md

 # Profile

-_Profile_ is just a tiny [Angular](http://www.angular.io) Webapplication to demonstrate some techniques on the one hand and to present me as a freelancer on the other hand.
+_Profile_ is just a tiny [Angular](http://www.angular.io) Webapplication to demonstrate some techniques on the one hand.
+The Focus is definitly on the frontend.
+On the other hand _profile_ should present me as a freelancer.
 It is served on http://www.tobias-karzewski.de

 This project is managed in this [Kanban board](https://github.com/tkarzewski/profile/projects/1) and [versioned on GitHub](https://github.com/tkarzewski/profile)